testcraftsman/testpool/docs/source/quickstart.rst

   - IP Address of the KVM hypervisor if Testpool is not running on the hypervisor

-For the rest of this guide, we'll assume the user is admin with password as password.
+For the rest of this guide, we'll assume the user admin with password as 'password'.
 Testpool will be installed on the hypervisor, so the IP address used is localhost.

 Now a single VM is required which represents the template that is managed